GabrielMSilva04/TQS_113786/lab8/lab8_3/README.md

 **Issue**: `Replace this use of System.out by a logger.`

-**Description**: The code uses System.out.println() for logging instead of a proper logging framework.
+**Description**: The code sometimes uses System.out.println() for logging instead of a proper logging framework.

 ## Conclusion

 Addressing these code quality issues will significantly improve our codebase's maintainability, reliability, and readability.
 Most of these issues are straightforward to fix but will have a substantial positive impact on the project's overall quality.
-The team should prioritize these fixes in the next refactoring phase.